 Supermarkets are regularly disinfecting trolley and basket handles, conveyor belts, checkouts and touch points such as EFTPOS machines and self-service registers.
 Floor markings and signs are now in checkout points to clearly indicate the 1.5m social distance required between customers.

-Some supermarkets, such as Woolworths and Aldi, have installed plexiglass shields at checkout points, while others have reduced the number of checkout points open to increase the distance between each customer.
+Many supermarkets have installed plexiglass shields at checkout points, while others have reduced the number of checkout points open to increase the distance between each customer.

 What if a supermarket employee is diagnosed with COVID-19?

 According to the NSW Health Authority, employees diagnosed with COVID-19 are to be isolated and must follow the directions of public health authorities and remain in isolation until they've fully recovered.